This example shows how to use the Linear Analysis Tool to linearize a model at a trimmed steady-state operating point (equilibrium operating point).

 Tip Alternatively, if you do not want to introduce changes to the Simulink model, you can specify the linearization I/O points in the Linear Analysis Tool.
 See Specify Portion of Model to Linearize in Linear Analysis Tool.

-By default, all model states are specified to be at equilibrium (as shown in the Steady State column).
+In the Trim the model dialog box, the Specifications tab shows the default specifications for model trimming.
+By default, all model states are specified to be at equilibrium, indicated by the check marks in the Steady State column.

 Compute the operating point.